vmware/terraform-provider-avi/website/docs/d/avi_networkprofile.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
 * `connection_mirror` - When enabled, avi mirrors all tcp fastpath connections to standby.
 Applicable only in legacy ha mode.
 Field introduced in 18.1.3,18.2.1.
+Allowed in essentials(allowed values- false) edition, enterprise edition.
 * `description` - User defined description for the object.
 * `markers` - List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
 Allowed in basic edition, essentials edition, enterprise edition.
 * `name` - The name of the network profile.